 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Saas-Fee in Switzerland? - The Saas Fee ski resort is an attractive, purpose-built resort set in a sunny position, with spectacular views and a small area of intermediate slopes.
-Check out our sister site www.ski-chalet-switzerland.co.uk for some great deals on chalets and apartment rentals in Saas Fee.
+For example have you considered Zell am See in Austria? - When hiring a ski chalet in Zell am See you will enjoy a real one off, this charming lakeside town has varied local slopes and a very worthwhile glacier option in nearby Kaprun.
 Or perhaps as a possible alternative suggestion how about Mayrhofen in Austria? - When hiring a ski chalet in Mayrhofen you will enjoy a large, lively resort with relatively reliable snow on local slopes and access to a nearby glacier.
 Check out our sister site www.ski-chalet-austria.com for some great deals on chalets and apartment rentals in Mayrhofen.
 [Less]

 Switzerland offers breathtaking alpine beauty.
 Traditional top ski resorts such as Davos, St. Moritz or Zermatt alternate with family-friendly and idyllic winter sports resorts.
 Together with the 4 Vallées or Les Portes du Soleil you can also find high-end interconnected ski areas that link several top ski regions - sometimes even crossing borders!
 The Swiss lodges are well known for their rustic, cosy atmosphere as well as for the hearty chesse fondue.